Scara98/Portfolio/Project 2.md

 ## Data Conclusions

-* The more money you put into your budget, the more money you will get in gross revenue.
+* The more money you put into your budget, the more likely it is that you will get a higher gross revenue.
 * The best months to release a movie are May, June and December.
 * The worst months to release a movie are in January, October and September.
 * Action movies are the highest grossing genre.